itswindee/itswindee/README.md

 </p>

  - 🍙 current working on: web development bootcamp
- - 🍣 interested in: frontend development, data science, cybersecurity & ui/ux design
+ - 🍣 interested in: full stack development, data science, cybersecurity & ui/ux design
  - 🍥 mostly into web development, but also a bit of everything else 💙
  - 🍱 i love to learn new things and build amazing stuff ✈️
  - 💬 ask me about anything!